bartr/autogitops/README.md

 ## Configuration

-> The `autogitops` folder should be in the application that you want to deploy
+> The `autogitops` folder should be in the application repo that you want to deploy

 - AutoGitOps uses a config file to control the templating engine
   - The default location is `./autogitops/autogitops.json`